Do You Have To Be Certified To Work as a Pharmacy Technician?

 The reality is that no matter what the state regulations say, every employer has its own preference for certification.
 Some small town pharmacies aren’t concerned with official certification.
 They think that as long as someone has proved over several years that they can do the job, there’s no need for that employee to take the examination.
 This also means that an employer can request that you get certified, even if the law doesn’t have that requirement.

 Some employers even have a favorite examination.
 Hospitals tend to favor the PTCE, which is perceived as being more difficult because it has a higher percentage of math questions.
 Commercial pharmacies, especially the big names like CVS and Walgreens, usually prefer the ExCPT.
-If you can find out what your state’s guidelines are, and take your future employer’s wishes into mind, then you should know whether to take the exam and become certified.
+If you can find out what your state’s guidelines are, and take your future employer’s wishes into mind, then you should know whether to take the exam and become certified (CPhT).
+Find this information out by selecting the state you intend to work in from the map below.